benharmonics/dummyserver/README.md

 go run main.go -port=8989
 ```

-Run with the `-help` to see more options.
+Run with the `-help` flag to see more options.

 ## Installing